IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_instances.html.markdown

         - `message` -  (String) The fault message of the server.

   - `health_status` - (String) The health of the instance.
-  - `license_repository_capacity` - (Integer) The VTL license repository capacity TB value.
+  - `license_repository_capacity` - (Integer) The VTL license repository capacity TiB value.
 Only available with VTL instances.
   - `memory` - (Float) The amount of memory that is allocated to the instance.
   - `minproc`- (Float) The minimum number of processors that must be allocated to the instance.
   - `maxproc`- (Float) The maximum number of processors that can be allocated to the instance without shutting down or rebooting the `LPAR`.